clef/handbook/Onboarding Documents/Product Manifesto.md

 # Product Manifesto

-Working on Clef, it is tempting to optimize for some of the metrics which have been important to other companies like ours.
-We can use these metrics to compare ourselves against passwords and traditional two-factor authentication, and eke out incremental benefits for users or sites who decide to use Clef.
+Working on Comake, it is tempting to optimize for some of the metrics which have been important to other companies like ours.
+We can use these metrics to compare ourselves against passwords and traditional two-factor authentication, and eke out incremental benefits for users or sites who decide to use Comake.
 Those metrics might include:

 * The level of security we are able to offer customers

 * The speed of each login

-* The ratio of time logged in with Clef to time managing Clef
+* The ratio of time logged in with Comake to time managing Comake

 * The number of taps between each login

-For the first two years of Clef’s existence, we often found ourselves following our guts in the wrong direction on each of these metrics but were unable to articulate why.
-We looked at other solutions that out-performed us in each of these categories and worried about whether we were overlooking optimizations that would make Clef a better product.
+For the first two years of Comake’s existence, we often found ourselves following our guts in the wrong direction on each of these metrics but were unable to articulate why.
+We looked at other solutions that out-performed us in each of these categories and worried about whether we were overlooking optimizations that would make Comake a better product.
 We kept making decisions that felt right, but weren’t backed up by the core metrics we "should" have been measuring.

-Even as we seemed to be working in the wrong direction, people were choosing Clef over the other options and connecting with it in a way that was radically different.
-We discovered that while people *used* other options, they *loved* using Clef.
+Even as we seemed to be working in the wrong direction, people were choosing Comake over the other options and connecting with it in a way that was radically different.
+We discovered that while people *used* other options, they *loved* using Comake.

 We came to realize that while each of those core metrics might map to a frustration with passwords and/or other existing ways of logging in to an app or service, none of them truly addressed the real pain people were experiencing.